marklogic-community/smart-mastering-core/_pages/docs/merging-options.md

 For JSON, the object will use an `algorithmRef` property that refers to one of the `algorithm` objects.
 The merge object will be passed to the merging function.

+See the [Custom Merge Algorithms](../custom-merge-algorithms/) section for more information.